esonesson/simple-github-issues-export/README.md

 ## Config

-There are just 4 variables to set:
+There is just 1 variables to set:

 ```
-const owner = "owner" // owner of the repo
-const repo = "repo" // repo name
-const projectId = 5 // project id
 const token = "token" // personal access token, to access private repos/projects.
 ```